ozfortress/ozfortress_docs/docs/rules/global.md

 Forfeits within ozfortress are used when teams are unable to field a roster for any reason, when resolving disputes, or in team based punishments.

 #### 1.7.1.
 Claiming a Forfeit
-Forfeits are most commonly seen when a team is unable to field a roster at match time, where it is expected that the team who cannot field a roster should forfeit if they cannot get substitute players or mercenaries in-game within fifteen (15) minutes of their opponent fielding a full roster.
-If your opponent has not fielded a roster within fifteen (15) minutes, please reach out to a League Administrator immediately.
-Please do not wait more than fifteen (15) minutes before reporting these disputes to a League Administrator.
+Forfeits most commonly occur when a team is unable to field a complete roster at the scheduled match time.
+In such cases, it is expected that the team unable to field a roster should forfeit the match if they cannot find substitute players or mercenaries in-game within fifteen (15) minutes of their opponent fielding a full roster.

+If your opponent has not fielded a full roster within the fifteen (15) minutes, please reach out to a League Admin immediately.
 To claim a forfeit, you will need to have the following ready:

 - A screenshot of the in-game scoreboard.
-- Screenshots of any and all match-related conversations between the all involved captains.
+- Screenshots of any and all match-related conversations between all involved captains.

 !!!
 Note "Please Note"
-    In most disputes, a League Administrator will ask to join the server, in which case you should be ready to send them the full server details, including a connect string.
+    In most disputes a League Admin will ask to join the server, in which case you should be ready to send them the server connect string.

 #### 1.7.2.
-Exclusion Penalties
+Total Forfeits & Exclusion Penalties
+Each seasonal league, along with tournaments/cups have their own forfeit limit.
+Typically, anything that isn't a seasonal league will typically allow no forfeits at all.
+Below you can find the forfeit limit for Sixes and Highlander respectively.

+- Sixes: **A total of one forfeit can occur**, upon a team's second forfeit, their in-season active roster will be disbanded.
+- Highlander: **A total of two forfeits can occur**, upon a team's third forfeit, their in-season active roster will be disbanded.

 Exclusion penalties for forfeiting may apply for future ozfortress competitions.
 Please see [2.6.
 Disbanded or Removed Teams](/rules/global/#26-disbanded-or-removed-teams) for more information on disbanded and removed teams.
-Forfeiting a single map will result in the entire fixture being forfeited.
+Forfeiting a single map will result in the entire match being forfeited.

 #### 1.7.3.
 Change in Team Circumstance
 It is the team captain’s responsibility to contact your division's administrator as soon as possible if there is a change in circumstances that will affect your team’s ability to field a roster each round, even if it is a temporary problem.

 **ANY forfeit in Playoff rounds will result in removal from the league.**

-#### Total Forfeits
-Each seasonal league, along with tournaments/cups have their own forfeit limit.
-Typically, anything that isn't a seasonal league will typically allow no forfeits at all.
-Below you can find the forfeit limit for Sixes and Highlander respectively.

-- Sixes: A total of **one** forfeit can occur, upon a team's second forfeit, their in-season active roster will be disbanded.
-- Highlander: A total of **two** forfeit can occur, upon a team's third forfeit, their in-season active roster will be disbanded.

-#### Forfeit Types
+#### 1.7.4.
+Forfeit Types
 ##### Forfeit Win
 A forfeit win will be awarded where the offending team has not made an effort to organise the match within the match organisation dates listed in this ruleset.
 Forfeit wins will also be considered as a punitive measure where serious rule breaches have been committed during a match.
 A forfeit win will be recorded as a match win worth 4 league points.
-See [Rule 4.6](/rules/sixes/#_4-6-submitting-forfeit-wins) on how to submit a forfeit win.
+See [1.7.1.
+Claimg a Forfeit](rules/global/#171-claiming-a-forfeit) on how to submit a forfeit win.

 ##### Mutual Forfeit
 Mutual forfeits will be applied where neither team have made an effort to organise the match within a reasonable timeframe.
 A mutual forfeit will be recorded as a match loss for both teams, worth 0 league points.